 What needs to be addressed in order for our community to achieve our vision?
 Strategic issues are the critical challenges that arise from the findings of the four assessments and are the foundation upon which the Community Health Improvement Plan strategies will be developed.
 During a multi-site community event in February 2016, almost 300 of community members voted on the final strategic issues:

 - How can we promote access to economic and social opportunities necessary to live a healthy life?

 - How can we promote healthy behaviors and engage the community in healthy living?

 In the coming months, we will continue to work with our partners, stakeholders, and community members to develop the 2016-2019 Community Health Improvement Plan that identifies goals, strategies, activities, and resources to address the two strategic issues identified in the CHNA.
 Lane County’s CHIP will focus on two priority areas and be designed to reflect community needs and values.By working together, the CHIP will be implemented over the next three years, beginning Summer 2016.
 We are committed to improving the health of all who live, learn, work and play in Lane County.
 We encourage you to get involved and contribute to this effort as we work together to create a caring community where all people can live a healthier life.

-Community Health Status Assessment: Key Findings.
-The full report will be available June 2016.
+Community Health Status Assessment, Key Findings – quantitative data.
+The full report will be available Summer 2016.